inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/the-era-of-blind-faith-in-big-data-must-end-video-with-transcript.md

 link: "https://www.ted.com/talks/cathy_o_neil_the_era_of_blind_faith_in_big_data_must_end/transcript?language=en"
 keywords: []
 learnTags: ["ethics","fairness","trust","bias","machineLearning"]
-summary: |-
-  A Ted Talk about algorithmic fairness and the consequences that biased algorithms have on society, especially for minority groups.
+summary: "A Ted Talk about algorithmic fairness and the consequences that biased algorithms have on society, especially for minority groups.  "
 ---